 If you are planning on marketing with Instagram Stories, at 10,000 or more followers you can add links to your story posts.

-4 ) Tag products on Instagram posts (currently only available to approved US businesses)
+3 ) Product tagging on your Instagram posts (currently only available to approved US businesses)

 As this feature is only available to approved and selected businesses in the US, it is not available for everyone to consider as a pro or con.
 This guide covers more information about tagging products in the Content section.
 For non-US businesses, you can review the section in this guide where I discuss using a shoppable Instagram feed.

 4) Extra business information for your Instagram profile